Ceruleanacg/Learning-Notes/README.md

-# Descent - Learning Notes of DRL & DL
+# Learning Notes of DRL & DL

-Descent is a repo of Learning notes of DRL & DL, theory, codes, models and notes maybe.
+A repo of Learning notes of DRL & DL, theory, codes, models and notes maybe.

 # Content